Department of Sociology

 Dive deeper into topics that interest you

 Sociology students have the opportunity to choose a topic for their senior research project that interests them.
-Using interview and survey methods, you will learn to analyze data and dig into the impact.
+Working closely with faculty, you will receive mentorship to utilize interview and survey methods, analyze data, and dig into the impact.
 Recent student projects have ranged from interviewing families with an autistic child or surveying latino/a police officers about stress levels, to interviewing guests at the Center For The Homeless in South Bend.
 These projects often connect the student’s life experience with a point of inquiry and are fueled by a desire to learn more.

 Kristie LeBeau ’17 received a SISTAR grant to conduct research with Professor Leslie Wang.
 Their project was titled, “What Does It Mean to be a Teacher at a Rural School?
 A Case Study of Four Schools in White County, IN.”